ripta/cuerated/README.md

 # cuerated

-Collection of CUE (cuelang) Patterns
+Collection of CUE modules and patterns.